 Title: Report of Construction Contractor's Wage Rates.

-Affected Public: Business or other for-profit, Not-for-profit institutions, Farms, State, Local, or Tribal Government.
+Affected Public: Businesses or other for-profits, Federal Government, State, Local, or Tribal Government.

 Frequency: On occasion.